Holly Fellow Joan Kee presents, “Black and White, Reconsidered.”

 Joan Kee is professor in the History of Art at the University of Michigan (Ann Arbor, MI).
 Her research focuses on modern and contemporary art from multiregional and cross-disciplinary perspectives.
 The author of Models of Integrity: Art and Law in Post-Sixties America (2019) and Contemporary Korean Art: Tansaekhwa and the Urgency of Method (2013), Kee is also co-editor of To Scale.
 In addition she is a contributing editor at Artforum and on the advisory boards of Art History, Oxford Art Journal, and Art Margins.
 Her project at the Clark, The Geometries of Afro Asia, explores Black and Asian artistic intersections from the early 1960s to the present.

-This is a prerecorded lecture that will be publicly available starting on October 23.
+This is a prerecorded lecture that will be publicly available here October 23 through December 15, 2020.

 Photo: Glenn Ligon and Byron Kim, Black & White, 1993.